 Driver Power State Failure in Windows is a very common issue.
-But don’t worry as we have 6 Ways to Fix Driver Power State Failure in Windows 10.
+But don’t worry; we have 6 Ways to Fix Driver Power State Failure in Windows 10.
 After following one of these ways, you will be able to overcome this problem.
-If you have encountered the “DRIVER_POWER_STATE_FAILURE” error on your PC, this article is for you.
+This article is for you if you have encountered the “DRIVER_POWER_STATE_FAILURE” error on your PC.
 The error has the hexadecimal code 0x0000009F.
-It displays a Blue Screen of Death (BSOD) and occurs in almost all Windows OS.
+It displays a Blue Screen of Death (BSOD) in almost all Windows OS.

 Check This: 7 Ways to Fix Windows 10 Random Restart Error

 The DRIVER_POWER_STATE_FAILURE error in events of a power state change.
-Examples include when you put your system to sleep, you take the PC out of Sleep Mode or when you shut down the machine.
-Plausible causes for this error are incompatible drivers, corrupted or outdated drivers for any hardware.
-Therefore, the basic solution lies in fixing problems related to drivers.
+Examples include when you put your System to sleep, take the PC out of Sleep Mode, or shut down the machine.
+Plausible causes for this error are incompatible drivers and corrupted or outdated drivers for any hardware.
+Therefore, the immediate solution lies in fixing problems related to drivers.

 How to Fix Driver Power State Failure in Windows

-This article provides you ways out of this problem.
+This article provides you with ways out of this problem.
 Read on.

 Method 1: Fix Driver Power State Failure error in Safe Mode

 You can fix this error by uninstalling problematic device drivers in safe mode.
 First, you need to go into Safe Mode.
 Follow these steps:

 1. At First, restart your System.